Ichoran/kse3/README.md

 **Warning: kse3 only works on Scala 3.4 and later due to its use of `scala.util.boundary` and same-named extensions from multiple namespaces.
-It also assumes at least Java 17.**
+It also assumes at least Java 17 for 0.2.x and before, and Java 21 for 0.3.0 and later.**

 ## How do I get it?